catenarytransit/los-angeles-metro-manuals/README.md

 As stated from Los Angeles Metro:
 > Security sensitive information were redacted pursuant to California Government Code section 7922.000, which allows withholding information when the public interest served by not disclosing a record clearly outweighs the public interest served by disclosure of the record.

 These documents are now in the public domain.
+Please credit "Catenary Maps" if you wish to republish the information.